Senate wants Nigerian Police empowered to tackle insecurity

 The Senate Committee on Air Force has called on the Federal Government to empower the Nigerian Police to tackle insecurity in the country.

-Chairman of the Committee, Senator Bala Ibn Na’Allah, made the call on Tuesday while presenting the budget report of his committee to the appropriation committee.
+Chairman of the Committee, Sen. Bala Ibn Na’Allah, made the call on Tuesday while presenting the budget report of his committee to the appropriation committee.

 He said that there is nothing that prevented the police from getting the sophisticated equipment the Air Force, Navy and Army are getting, as that would make the police more effective.